 Laser eye surgery may lead to follow-up treatment?

 In addition to the risks of Lasik eye surgery and complications some suffer, many require glasses or contacts right after Lasik.
 Ciccone says most who get Lasik do so to correct nearsightedness, and many have presbyopia, a common condition with age in which the eyes lose their ability to focus up close.

 For those with presbyopia, the same Lasik procedure which grants distance vision also prompts the need for reading glasses.
 "They didn't realize they were presbyopic to begin with, they were using their nearsightedness to read," Ciccone says.

 Some solve the problem by fixing one eye for distance and another for close-up, what's called monovision.
 About 25 percent of Lasik patients over 40 opt for this, Whiting says.
 Of those — maybe one in 10 — need Lasik on just one eye.

 Ophthalmologist Dr. Alan Brown in Wilmington, N.C., wanted to preserve Johanna Arnold's ability to read, while giving her optimal distance vision with minimal surgery.
 He performed Lasik on her right eye in January 2009, and after several months her brain adjusted to monovision.

 For most, Lasik has opened their eyes in a way glasses and contacts couldn't.
 And the millions of procedures done have only made it safer.

 "It's not an iffy procedure," says Dr. Brown, who had it done on his eyes 10 years ago.
-But because Lasik was only approved in the U.S. 12 years ago and considered a relatively new surgery, the FDA says the long-term safety and effectiveness of the procedure is unknown.
+But because Lasik was only approved in 1998 by the FDA, the agency says the long-term safety and effectiveness of the procedure is unknown.